FeroxShark/Ferox-Page/README.md

 # Ferox Page

 This repository contains a small personal page built with React.
-The content configuration lives in `js/app.js` and is rendered at runtime.
+The runtime configuration now lives in `data/config.json` and is loaded dynamically by the app in `js/app.js`.
 Static assets reside under `img/` and styling is provided via Tailwind CSS.

+The site is a minimal PWA thanks to `manifest.json` and a small service worker (`sw.js`) that caches key assets for offline usage.

 ## Footer year